-- The HID program would relax First Source requirements by exempting HID approved projects only.
-The exemption would be from First Source hiring requirements during project construction. - Stakeholders identified First Source as a significant cost driver during construction.
+- This program exempts developments from First Source during construction, the exemption is for certified HID projects only.
+However, the development must have First Source agreement in place for operations of the building (Non-Construction First Source Fact Sheet). - Stakeholders identified First Source as a significant cost driver during construction.
 When paired with high interest rates, and rising cost of construction materials, it challenges project viability.